jfioasd/minigolf/README.md

 # minigolf
-A minimalist stack-based esolang inspired Vyxal's corpus.
+A minimalist stack-based esolang inspired by Vyxal's corpus.

 It currently has 8 instructions:
 | Command | Overload | Description |